How has COVID-19 impacted the 2020 AOS course?

 Beyond the AOS coursework and dissertation, will I be exposed to other aspects of research?

 During your training, you will be exposed to various guest lectures and potential field trips, which would be compulsory to attend or highly recommended.
-From the SANCOR seminars on Mondays to the Marine Chatties on lunch time Fridays, you will be given the opportunity to expand your learning and network with colleagues and international visiting researchers.
+From the SANCOR seminars on Mondays to the Marine Chatties on Fridays, you will be given the opportunity to expand your learning and network with colleagues and international visiting researchers.

 I'm an international student.
 What do I need to do before I register?